iryna-savchuk/iryna-savchuk/README.md

 <h1 align="center">Iryna Savchuk</h1>
 <h3 align="center">Data Scientist</h3>

-I am a Data Science professional, with 5 years of enterprise experience in Data Analysis and Machine Learning.
-Being highly versatile, I have worked in various domains: digital healthcare, e-commerce, autoML, and antifraud solutions.
+I am a  Data Science professional with 5 years of enterprise experience in Data Analysis and Machine Learning.
+Highly versatile, I have worked in various domains: digital healthcare, e-commerce, autoML, and anti-fraud solutions.

-I hold a Master's Degree in Mathematics, and at the current moment, I am getting the second Master's Degree in Data Science and Advanced Analytics at <a href="https://www.novaims.unl.pt/en/" target="_blank">Nova IMS</a>, Lisbon.
+I have a Master's Degree in Mathematics that was gained at Kharkiv National University in Ukraine.
+In addition, at the current moment, I am getting the second Master's Degree in Data Science and Advanced Analytics at <a href="https://www.novaims.unl.pt/en/" target="_blank">Nova IMS</a>, Lisbon.

 <h4 align="left"> Current interests: </h3>

 - NLP and Text Mining
-- Antifraud systems and Anomaly Detection
+- Anti-fraud systems and Anomaly Detection
 - Computer Vision

 <h4 align="left"> Technology Summary: </h3>